 This will depend on:

-Quality – This can be based upon the quality of brochure your competition has produced.
+Quality – This can be based upon the quality of the brochure your competition has produced.
 If your prospective client has to present their research to a higher authority how would you want your brochure to compare?

 Quantity – The quantity should be based upon how many you will realistically use within a year (or to sell the product you have – for instance, we produce a brochure for a housing developer who typically only has ten houses at each development, we find that fifty brochures are all that they usually require.)

-Determine what you want your brochure to achieve.
+Determine what you want your brochure to achieve

-Listed above are the four main types of brochure but there are many kinds of brochures and their look and feel are completely determined by the job they must do.
+Listed above are the four main types of brochures, but there are many kinds of brochures and their look and feel are completely determined by the job they must do.
 Keep your brochure focused on the main points of the message you want.

 Brand Identity Development | Logo Design | Re-branding | Brand Guidelines | Email Marketing | Web Design and Development | Direct Marketing | Brochure Design | Ecommerce Web Design | Advertising Campaigns | Exhibition Design